Enjoy a glass of healthy and flavoured milk just by adding this easy to make Milk Masala Powder In It.

 The one I am going to talk to you about is a powder which I would fondly like to call “Milk Masala” – a mixture of spices and nuts.
 The addition of milk masala to the ordinary plain milk makes it tastier and healthier and makes it a balanced food in itself.

-Milk masala?
-Whats that?
-Does milk need any masala?
+What is Milk masala?
+Does Milk need any Masala?

 The answer is that of course, you can have plain milk as it is a complete and balanced food in itself.
 But the addition of milk masala to the ordinary plain milk makes it tastier and healthier.